 Teams of multiple institutions may submit collaborative applications.
 Each submitted application in such a team must indicate that it is part of a collaborative project/group.
 Every partner institution must submit an application through its own sponsored research office.
-Each multiinstitutional team can have only one lead institution.
-Each application within the multiinstitutional team, including the narrative, starting with the title page, and all required appendices and attachments, must be identical with the following exceptions:
+Each multi-institutional team can have only one lead institution.
+Each application within the multi-institutional team, including the narrative, starting with the title page, and all required appendices and attachments, must be identical with the following exceptions:

-- Each application must contain a correct SF-424 (R&R)1 cover page for the submitting institution only. - Each application must contain a unique budget corresponding to the expenditures for that application's submitting institution only. - Each application must contain a unique budget justification corresponding to the expenditures for that application's submitting institution only. - Each application must contain a Project/Performance Site Location(s) form for the submitting institution and its subawards. - Each application must include a list for the Identification of Merit Review Conflicts for the submitting institution's senior/key personnel and its subawards' senior/key personnel. - Each application must include a Research and Related Senior/Key Person Profile (Expanded) form with the biographical sketches and current and pending support from that institution's senior/key personnel.
-The applicant leading the multi-institutional team must include biographical sketches and current and pending support from each institution's senior/key personnel.
+- Each application must contain a correct SF-424 (R&R) cover page for the submitting institution only. - Each application must contain a unique budget corresponding to the expenditures for that application's submitting institution only. - Each application must contain a unique budget justification corresponding to the expenditures for that application's submitting institution only.

 Our intent is to create from the various applications associated with a multi-institutional team one document for merit review that consists of the common, identical materials combined with a set of detailed budgets from the partner institutions.
+Thus, it is very important that every research narrative in the multi-institutional team be identical, while each team member must submit its own system-generated cover page, budget, and budget justification.
 Each team member's application must contain the same project title.
-Team members may use Grants.gov Workspace(s), webforms, and their system-to-system services in any combination.